jballas/441_work/HW-4/readme.md

       3. Add an if/else if/ else or switch statements
       4. add a parameter within a function
       5. return a value from a function
       7. add a restart button to restart the story
-      - & Change where they story appears.
+      - & Change where the story appears.
 So the buttons disappear!!
 One div Story box!!
     6. update the style/images with javascript function
 8. Make sure there are 5 choices to the story

 ### Process